 Are Defenders cheap?
 Now that is a good question.
 The cheapest Defender out there is probably going to be one of the earliest models, the 200 Tdi.
-Obviously, your going to want a genuine example and not some knock-off, so you’re probably going to be looking at something around £3,500.
-If you’re not that fussed about the engine being fitted retrospectively, then an early Land Rover 90 or 110 might right up your street.
+Obviously, your going to want a genuine example and not some knock-off, so you're probably going to be looking at something around £3,500.
+If you're not that fussed about the engine being fitted retrospectively, then an early Land Rover 90 or 110 might be right up your street.

-Launched back in 1990, the 200 Tdi was powered by a 2.5-litre four-cylinder turbodiesel, which it shared with the Discovery.
+Launched back in 1990, the 200 Tdi was powered by a 2.5-litre four-cylinder turbodiesel, which is shared with the Discovery.
 Back then this heavy 4x4 had 105bhp, which may not sound a lot now, but back then this was more than enough for a vehicle like this.
 With features such as direct fuel injection, this was considered well advanced and gave the Defender a kick up the backside along with some oomph to get it going.
-For a heavy vehicle like this one, it’s what you need really or it will just be plodding along forever.
+For a heavy vehicle like this one, it's what you need really or it will just be plodding along forever.